-Sex Offender Treatment: Programming provides specialized groups for individuals who have committed sex offenses and individuals who engage in unhealthy or sexual acting out behaviors.
+Treatment for Men with Sex Offending Behaviors: Programming provides specialized groups for individuals who have committed sex offenses and individuals who engage in unhealthy or sexual acting out or offending behaviors.
 Groups focus on identifying high risk behaviors and effecting cognitive change within a relapse prevention framework.
 Topics may include, but are not limited to, identifying healthy vs. unhealthy sexual behaviors, identifying triggers for sexual offending, identifying high risk situations, identifying and labeling distorted cognitions about sex and relationships, developing intervention strategies for risky situations, healthy vs. unhealthy sexual fantasies, and identifying consequences of sex offending behaviors for victims and the individual.

 DBT & ACT: Dialectical Behavior Therapy and Acceptance and Commitment Therapy have been adapted to fit the needs of our chronically mentally ill, cognitively impaired, or acutely symptomatic Transitional and Intensive side clinical populations.
 A variety of multi-session-per-week groups are offered to these different parts of the clinical population.
-The DBT program has been honored by the Patient Advisory Council.
+The DBT program has had the privilege of being honored by the Patient Advisory Council at SEH.